termigrator/OGN-Tracker/README.md

     After building and uploading the source you can setup your new tracker by accessing through the virtual serial port.
     Default access is 15200Kb

+    At the very least, you should set a tracker address.
+If an address is not set, you tracker will generate a different random address

     Copyright (C) <2015>  <Mike Roberts>